Who Cares if You Listen?: Historical reception

 According to Michael Beckerman, writing in The New York Times in 1994, "Milton Babbitt combined the evolutionary imperative with genuine contempt for his audience in his infamous article, 'Who Cares if You Listen'...
-These tactics contrast with those of composers like Janacek, Bartok and Debussy, who never advocated antagonistic battles or felt that alternative visions needed to be suppressed in the name of progress."
+These tactics contrast with those of composers like Janáček, Bartók, and Debussy, who never advocated antagonistic battles or felt that alternative visions needed to be suppressed in the name of progress."

 In 1997, K. Robert Schwarz equated serialism with the "advanced" music Babbitt described in his article, and added, "By the 1960s, the Serialists commanded intellectual prestige and held influential academic posts.
 All they lacked was a public.
 In fact, mainstream audiences disliked their work, preferring the music of traditionalists who retained links with tonality: Copland, Barber, Prokofiev, Shostakovich and Britten.
 In academic circles, those composers were sneered at, viewed as expendable fossils from a bygone age."
-Nine years later, Walter Simmons echoed Schwarz's belief, and named in addition to Barber, Nicolas Flagello, Ernest Bloch, Howard Hanson, Paul Creston, and Vittorio Giannini as victims of "a de facto blacklisting of composers who failed to conform to the approved [i.e., pro-modernist] version of music history", and cites Babbit's article as epitomizing "the contemptuous attitude of Modernist composers".
+Nine years later, Walter Simmons echoed Schwarz's belief, and named in addition to Barber et al., Nicolas Flagello, Ernest Bloch, Howard Hanson, Paul Creston, and Vittorio Giannini as victims of "a de facto blacklisting of composers who failed to conform to the approved [i.e., pro-modernist] version of music history", and cites Babbit's article as epitomizing "the contemptuous attitude of Modernist composers".
 In a review of Simmons's book, however, David Nicholls disagreed, referring to Simmons's contention as a "conspiracy theory" and attributing the disregard of the composers he cites to their "artistic limitations".
 Another interpretation was proposed by Joseph N. Straus.
 Straus conducted a research study that considered six questions about American compositional activity from the 1950s and 1960s: (1) who controlled the academy?
 (2) whose music got published?
 (3) whose music got performed?
 (4) whose music got recorded?
 (5) who got the prizes, awards, and fellowships?
 (6) whose music got reviewed?
 From this evidence the author concluded, "As the period drew to a close, the American academy was dominated, as it had been throughout the 1950s and 1960s, by tonally oriented composers."